-- (i) decide which Committees to establish for the Municipal Year; - (ii) decide the size and terms of reference for those Committees; - (iii) decide the allocation of seats and substitutes to political groups in accordance with the political balance rules;

-- (iv) receive nominations of Councillors to serve on each Committee and outside body; and - (v) appoint to those Committees and outside bodies except where appointment to those bodies has been delegated by the Council.
+- i. decide which Committees to establish for the municipal year; - ii. decide the size and terms of reference for those Committees; - iii. decide the allocation of seats and substitutes to political groups in accordance with the political balance rules; - iv. receive nominations of Councillors to serve on each Committee and outside bodies; and - v. appoint to those Committees and outside bodies except where appointment to those bodies has been delegated by the Council or is exercisable only by the executive.